thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

-## Istio with Kuberentes Gateway API
+## Istio with Kubernetes Gateway API

 - In this blog have detailed deploying Istio in Kind cluster and configure Kuberenetes Gateway API.

-### Pre-requsites:
+### Pre-requisites:
  - Docker desktop installed and running
  - Kind CLI
  - Helm CLI (v3.15.3+)
- - Understanding of Service Mesh (Isio basics and Gateway API)
+ - Understanding of Service Mesh (Istio basics and Gateway API)

 ### Istio with Kubernetes Gateway API

-- From Istio documentation the recommends to use Kuberentes Gateway API since the release of version v1.1.
+- From Istio documentation the recommends to use Kubernetes Gateway API since the release of version v1.1.
-- In the Istio Ingress Gateway `VirtualService` is created for routing, with Kuberentes Gateway API to route the `HTTPRoute` is created that  configures the service of the app.
+- In the Istio Ingress Gateway `VirtualService` is created for routing, with Kubernetes Gateway API to route the `HTTPRoute` is created that  configures the service of the app.

- - To configure Kuberentes Gateway API in the cluster the CRD should be deployed in Kind cluster.
+ - To configure Kubernetes Gateway API in the cluster the CRD should be deployed in Kind cluster.
 The manifest for the CRD used in this example is `https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.1.0/standard-install.yaml`.

 ### Summary of components installed and deployed

 - Creating a kind cluster with configuration exposing few ports to access the apps
 - Deploy Istio using helm charts (base and istiod) with basic configuration (not production ready)
 - Deploy Prometheus community chart includes Prometheus, Grafana and AlertManager in monitor namespaces (not production ready)
-- Deploy the Kuberentes Gateway API CRD in cluster
+- Deploy the Kubernetes Gateway API CRD in cluster
 - Deploy a simple Nginx (backend-app) configured to serve simple response
 - Deploy Kiali (Istio Dashboard) configured to use the external services of Promethus and Grafana deployed on monitor namespace
-- Create Gateway resoruce and configure HTTPRoutes to access the kiali and Nginx backend apps
+- Create Gateway resource and configure HTTPRoutes to access the kiali and Nginx backend apps

 > Note
 >  - The Istio helm charts are downloaded to local machine and then deployed.
 >  - It can also be deployed directly once the repo is added to helm CLI.

-Represenation of the app deployed in the Kind cluster
+Representation of the app deployed in the Kind cluster

 ![image](https://github.com/user-attachments/assets/30b72d2e-e316-4dda-b518-8261a284eeb2)